Torfkopp/masterarbeit/chapters/basics/ai/drl.typ

 This way, every neuron calculates its output according to the formula and passes its output to the next neuron.
 With the output of the last neuron being the result of the network.

-It has been shown that "multilayer feedforward networks are universal approximators".
+It has been shown that "multilayer feed-forward networks are universal approximators".
 This means that any measurable function can be approximated to any desired degree of accuracy.
 A lack of success is due to inadequate learning, insufficient number of hidden units, or the lack of a deterministic relationship between input and target.@hornik1989multilayer

 === Reinforcement Learning